3:00 – 4:30pm (EST) Live on Zoom

 Respondent Mikinaak Migwans is an Anishinaabe of Wiikwemikoong Unceded Territory and Assistant Professor of Indigenous Contemporary Art at the University of Toronto cross-appointment as a curator at the University of Toronto Art Museum.
 Migwans’ work focuses on museum objects as relatives and the place-making labor of customary art forms, focusing on natural fiber weaving traditions of the Great Lakes.

-This session is part of the 2021 Committee on Women in the Arts 50/50 Initiative.
+*This session is part of the 2021 Committee on Women in the Arts 50/50 Initiative.
+Maria Hupfield is a 2020-2022 Borderlands Fellow at the Vera List Center for Art and Politics and the Center for Imagination in the Borderlands at Arizona State University.